dendibakh/perf-book/chapters/10-Optimizing-Branch-Prediction/10-2 Replace branches with predication.md

 int a = cond ? x : y;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For the version of code in [@lst:PredicatingBranches2], the compiler can get rid of the branch and generate `CMOV` instruction[^2] instead.
-The `CMOVcc` instructions check the state of one or more of the status flags in the `EFLAGS` register (`CF, OF, PF, SF` and `ZF`) and perform a move operation if the flags are in a specified state (or condition). [@IntelSDM, Volume 2] Below are the two assembly listings for the baseline and improved version, respectively:
+The `CMOVcc` instructions check the state of one or more of the status flags in the `EFLAGS` register (`CF, OF, PF, SF` and `ZF`) and perform a move operation if the flags are in a specified state (or condition). [@IntelOptimizationManual, Volume 2] Below are the two assembly listings for the baseline and improved version, respectively:

 ```bash
 # baseline version